peterloes/TAMDL/README.md

 - Current Control twice a day
 - Forecast for Battery-Change implemented
 - Energy Bypass so that Date and Time are maintained even when changing battery
-- Hyperterminal Output to get real-time data in the field
+- Hyperterminal Output, to get real-time data in the field
 - Low-Power Device
-- Measures Voltage and Current from your triggered devices
+- Measure Voltage and Current from your triggered devices

 ![My image](https://github.com/peterloes/TAMDL/blob/master/Getting_Started_Tutorial/1_LongRangeReader.jpg)

 Prototype: Activity Logger

 Optional components: